Nest Secure vs Ring Alarm

 Professional Monitoring with Nest Secure Vs. Ring Alarm

 Both Nest Secure and Ring give you the flexibility to decide whether or not you want 24/7 professional monitoring.
-If you’d like, you can self-monitor your system through your mobile app.
-However, you’ll have to completely depend on yourself for your home’s security, and god knows that you’re not just sitting at home eating bonbons all day (and if you are, bless you).
-How can you make sure that your home is protected even when you’re preoccupied?
+You can self-monitor your system through your mobile app if you’d like.
+However, you’ll have to depend on yourself for your home’s security completely, and god knows that you’re not just sitting at home eating bonbons all day (and if you are, bless you).
+How can you ensure that your home is protected even when you’re preoccupied?

 Professional monitoring means that a team of people will be monitoring your home’s security 24/7.
 It doesn’t matter if you’re in the kitchen, at your office, or flying over the Atlantic— if something goes wrong, the team will check it out for you.
 From there, they can contact police, medical services, or the fire department if necessary.
 Let’s talk about your professional monitoring options with Nest Secure and Ring.